 Arena provides these capabilities to merge and orchestrate the data science workflows with data governance workflows:

 - A massively scalable ingest cluster to pull in large amounts of raw data, any format, and then feed the data into a zone-based architecture for managed, traceable promotion of the data.
 The datasets offered in the role-based user catalog are based on trusted enriched data that is targeted for each catalog project and user

 - Powerful workflow and transformation cluster, that can provide a tailored, audited pipeline for each data type from raw to finished, including the sending and/or receiving the data science workflow artifacts as intermediate data assets.
 The workflow capability is open and includes interfaces in REST, JDBC, HIVE, SparkSQL, Python, Scala, and several more

 - A self-service provisioning shopping cart interface, so that teams can partition, filter, and provision data assets on demand.
-This provides a way to keep track of the data science assets; via use of ZDP’s REST API the enterprise can also insert other data workflow management products and processes into ZDP as part of an end-to-end Governance and Engagement process.
+This provides a way to keep track of the data science assets; via use of Arena’s REST API the enterprise can also insert other data workflow management products and processes into Arena as part of an end-to-end Governance and Engagement process.

 If you’ve been exploring ways to confidently provide governed, self-service data access to your business, you’ll want to chat with us about how our customers are doing this today.

-Contact us for a demo of the Zaloni Data Platform.
+Contact us for a demo of Zaloni Arena.